AhmedElsherbini/Nasal_CST_quick_checker/README.md

 The output is a folder (named rel-table) within this folder you have 3 files.
 Those files are  1, CSV file with each sample with it is predicted CST.
 2, CSV file with CST composition.
 3, barplot with the relative abundance of CST.

-(P.S, if you are qiime2 user you will also get the rel-phyla-table.tsv for relative abundance)
+(P.S, if you are QIIME 2 user you will also get the rel-phyla-table.tsv for relative abundance)

 Anyhow, an example of the output folder (rel-table) is attached.